Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 How do you write a meaningful volunteer thank-you message?

 Use a four-part structure: address the volunteer by name, mention one specific thing they did, connect their contribution to a tangible outcome, and close with genuine gratitude.
-The single most important element is one concrete detail — a date, a number, a role — that shows you noticed their specific effort.
+The most important element is one concrete detail — a date, number, or role — that shows you noticed their specific effort.

 When is National Volunteer Week?